All About Digital Photos

 Breezebrowser - IPTC/XMP

 Adobe is using their XMP standard which incorporates IPTC with a few name changes.
-The following is current as of Adobe Photoshop CS3.

 Adobe XMP data entry dialog box

 2) Batch entry is really hidden.
 Use the "File > Thumbnails" option to view a folder of images.
 Select the images you wish IPTC data written to.
-Now choose "File > JPEG Lossless Operations > Set IPTC data to selected thumbs" Use the OPTIONS tab in that dialog to set the IPTC batch entry options.
+Now choose "File > JPEG Lossless Operations > Set IPTC data to selected files" Use the OPTIONS tab in that dialog to set the IPTC batch entry options.

 Why Use IPTC/XMP?